Why did you decide to join Mott MacDonald?

 I was working for a contractor and as part of my ICE training I joined Mott MacDonald (then Mott Hay & Anderson) to do a year in a design office.
 I worked on two major tunnelling projects, the Channel Tunnel and the Storebaelt project in Denmark and saw my future in tunnelling so I decided to stay with Mott MacDonald.

 What is the best thing about your role?

 The best thing about my role as a senior project manager in the tunnels sub-division is the diversity of projects, locations and clients I get involved with; from mega projects like Crossrail in London to tunnel feasibility studies in places such as Malta where I had to make a presentation to the Prime Minister.
 Every few years there is always a new team, a new client, a new project and a new challenge.

 How would you describe the culture of Mott MacDonald?

 Mott MacDonald has a culture of looking after both its clients and staff through core values such as continuous improvement and development, respect for communities and environment, safety, a desire to provide excellent solutions to exceed client’s expectations and to nurture its staff.

 Where have you travelled with Mott MacDonald?

-With Mott MacDonald I have travelled extensively including travel to the following countries; Australia, Greece, Denmark, Germany, France, Italy, Norway, USA (Boston for 6 years), Canada, Hong Kong, Thailand, Ireland, Malta, Singapore and Austria.
+With Mott MacDonald I have travelled extensively including travel to the following countries; Australia, Greece, Denmark, Germany, France, Italy, Norway, USA (Boston for 6 years), Canada, Hong Kong, Thailand, Ireland, Malta, Singapore, Netherlands and Austria.

 What has been your favourite Mott MacDonald social event?